pinellolab/MotifRaptor/README.md

 ## Overview

 ##### Motivation:
 Genome-wide association studies (GWAS) have identified thousands of common trait-associated genetic variants but interpretation of their function remains challenging.
-These genetic variants can overlap the binding sites of transcription factors (TFs) and therefore could alter gene expres-sion.
-However, we currently lack a systematic understanding on how this mechanism contrib-utes to phenotype.
+These genetic variants can overlap the binding sites of transcription factors (TFs) and therefore could alter gene expression.
+However, we currently lack a systematic understanding on how this mechanism contributes to phenotype.
 ##### Results:
 We present Motif-Raptor, a TF-centric computational tool that integrates sequence-based predic-tive models, chromatin accessibility, gene expression datasets and GWAS summary statistics to systematically investigate how TF function is affected by genetic variants.
 Given trait associated non-coding variants, Motif-Raptor can recover relevant cell types and critical TFs to drive hy-potheses regarding their mechanism of action.
 We tested Motif-Raptor on complex traits such as rheumatoid arthritis and red blood cell count and demonstrated its ability to prioritize relevant cell types, potential regulatory TFs and non-coding SNPs which have been previously characterized and validated.